ngemily/532_report/src/tools.md

 notebook I kept my milestone reports, meeting notes, notes on digital logic, notes on image processing, debugging notes, block diagrams, schematics and thoughts.
 I frequently referred to and annotated older notes.
 Overall it helped me organize and develop my thoughts.
+Select pages from my notebook can be found in Appendix \ref{app:notebook}.

 ### Verilog